trenton3983/STScI/README.md

 # STScI

-- Repo for notebook usecase example development
+- Repo for notebook use case example development
 - Implementation of [Jira ASB-17424][1]